-At the December 1 meeting, SBCAG's Technical Transportation Advisory Committee (TTAC) recommended that the SBCAG Board adopt the audits.
-SBCAG plan to bring the audits to the Santa Barbara County Transit Advisory Committee (SBCTAC) on December 14 for a recommendation, and to the SBCAG Board for adoption on January 19.
+At the December 1 meeting, SBCAG's Technical Transportation Advisory Committee (TTAC) recommended that the SBCAG Board adopt the audits, and the Santa Barbara County Transit Advisory Committee (SBCTAC) made the same recommendation on December 14.
+SBCAG plans to bring the audits to the SBCAG Board for adoption on January 19.